 A normal taxpayer registered under GST can file GSTR 1A.
 It will help to rectify the mismatch figure in the given invoice issued to your customer, based on the GSTR-1 return due date.

-GSTR-2 comprises the details of all inward supplies of goods and services including purchase and Import made from registered suppliers during a tax period on the 15th of every month.
+GSTR-2 comprises the details of all inward supplies of goods and services including purchases and Imports made from registered suppliers during a tax period on the 15th of every month.

-A person should be a regular taxpayer registered under GST having a GSTIN number, but on a condition that a user must not be a composition vendor.
+A person should be a regular taxpayer registered under GST having a GSTIN number, but on the condition that a user must not be a composition vendor.

 The purpose to file this return is to rectify or resolve a mismatched figure in an invoice that you have received from a vendor.
 It is a purchase-related tax return that generates for each business separately.
 If a taxpayer files for GSTR 1 then information of the latter one will automatically be stored in GSTR 2A.

 GSTR-3 is also known as the final monthly return, comprising summarizing details of tax levied on sales of goods and services.
-Moreover, input tax credit claimed also on purchases.
+Moreover, the input tax credit is claimed also on purchases.

-A regular taxpayer who is registered under GST having a GSTIN number.
+A regular taxpayer who is registered under GST has a GSTIN number.
 It is mandatory for a taxpayer to file GSTR 1 and 2 to file GSTR 3.